-- Where there is reasonable suspicion that someone has died a violent or unnatural death.
+- There is reasonable suspicion that someone has died a violent or unnatural death.

-- Where someone has died a sudden death and the cause is unknown.
+- Someone has died a sudden death and the cause is unknown.

-- Where someone has died in prison or in any place or circumstance where there is a legal requirement.
+- Someone has died in prison or in any place or circumstance where there is a legal requirement.

 An inquest is not a trial and it is not the job of the coroner to decide any question of criminal or civil liability, or to allocate guilt and point blame.
 However, the nature of the proceedings is such that our criminal defence advocates are best placed to deal with such matters.
 Once the Coroner has completed their investigation into the death, they will then decide if an inquest is to be held.